joshcough/fp-practice/README.md

 # FP Practice!!

+This repo is designed to help you learn functional programming by studying and implementing programming languages.
-This repo has a bunch of programming languages that need implementations for.

-Each of the languages has a shell implementation with simple `???` that you need to fill in.
+Contained in the `writeme/src/main` directory are several programming languages that need implementations.
+Each of the languages has a shell implementation with simple `???`s that you need to fill in.

+Once you've written the interpreter for a language, you can test it like this:

+    sbt
+    project writeme
+    testOnly startHere.FirstTests

 The use of the term 'programming language' is used very loosely here, since most of the so called languages here are *not* programming languages.